kammysay/Personal-Voice-Assistant/README.md

 # **Personal Voice Assistant**

-This is my remake of Amazon Alexa/Google Assistant.
+This is Delta, my remake of Amazon Alexa/Google Assistant.

 ## **List of Commands** (keyword for command in bold, any sentence with that word will work)
-1. "Hey, **Jack**" - wake the voice assistant, will accept other commands after this one.
+1. "Hey, **Delta**" - wake the voice assistant, will accept other commands after this one.

 2. "**Introduce** yourself" - summarizes available commands